 Each faculty member seeks to establish a personal relationship with students, aiding them in selecting academic goals and encouraging them in personal spiritual growth.
 In addition, the Dean of Students, Campus Life Coordinator, Resident Assistants, and Student Activities Crew members help students work through any concerns or problems that may arise from college experiences.
-Confidential referrals for counseling may be available from the Dean of Students for any College family member that seeks assistance.
+Confidential referrals for counseling may be available from the Dean of Students for any College family member that seeks assistance, as well as through Peer Support.